Skip to Content

 There isn’t a wine stopper on the market that can stop the oxidation process well enough to preserve wine this long.
 Before you open that next bottle of wine, make sure you can finish it off within a week.

 If not, it will go to waste.
-It simply won’t be worth drinking after that long and it doesn’t matter how expensive your wine stopper or how much care you put into preserving it.
+It simply won’t be worth drinking after that long, and it doesn’t matter how expensive your wine stopper or how much care you put into preserving it.

-What Do They Do?
+What Do Wine Stoppers Do?

 Wine stoppers are essentially small devices that are used to close leftover wine bottles before refrigeration.
-Standard wine corks can be very hard to put back into the mouth of the bottle so to compensate, specialized wine stoppers have been developed to act as that temporary seal to slow down the process of oxidation which inevitably will kill your wine.
+Standard wine corks can be very hard to put back into the mouth of the bottle, so to compensate, specialized wine stoppers have been developed to act as that temporary seal to slow down the process of oxidation, which inevitably will kill your wine.

 If you can’t put the original cork back into the mouth of the bottle, a wine stopper can functionally take its place and seal off the bottle from outside elements and prevent oxygen from entering.